-BCBSM’s and BCN’s health non-grandfathered group and individual health plans cover certain evidence-based preventive services and immunizations with no cost sharing.
+ACA-compliant health insurance plans cover certain evidence-based preventive services and immunizations with no cost sharing.
 This means that, under the provisions of the Affordable Care Act, some members do not need to pay a copay or coinsurance or meet a deductible first when receiving these services from a provider in our network.

 Preventive services may include tests or services recommended by your doctor when they’re used to first detect or screen for a disease or condition.
 Examples of preventive services are those included in annual exams, such as health maintenance exams (physicals) or OB-GYN visits.

 - Checks of blood pressure and cholesterol levels